.

 Includes a roster and their duty assignments.

-The following are Group photos of the other batteries within 328 FA.
+The following Group photos of the other batteries within 328 FA.

 (not available)

-A special thanks to Bill Dempsey for providing this group photo.
-Bill is the son of Capt.
-Bill Dempsey.
+A special thanks to Bill Dempsey for providing this group photo and many photos from his Father's collection.
+Bill is the son of Captain Bill Dempsey.
+Bill's support and encouragement have been a great motivation for me.

 Return to Photos Menu.